spacewalkerjp/stablediffusion_AUTOMATIC1111_WebUI_setup_for_vast.ai/README.md

 * Setup memo : `2023/05/01 ver` for AUTOMATIC1111/stable-diffusion-webui 1.1.0(2023/05/01)

 # Preparation
 1) Setup your local PC(Windows, macOS, Linux,...)'s SSH client setting.
-Generate a SSH keypair for remote access.
+Generate a `SSH keypair(private key & public key)` for remote access.
 2) Create a new account for vast.ai `Client account type`.
 3) Regist your SSH public key into vast.ai `Account` menu.
 4) Add credit 10 USD with your credit card on `Billing` menu.